 PugetSystems GPU Lane Version Performance Study

-Another important point to reiterate is that the PCIe version can also have a great impact on the performance, particularly if you are using top of the line graphics card that has the capacity to produce a lot of data.
+Another critical point to reiterate is that the PCIe version can also significantly impact the performance, mainly if you use a top-of-the-line graphics card that can produce much data.

-Basically, if you have two x16 slots, and one graphics card always use the top one for the graphics cards to squeeze the most performance out of it.
+If you have two x16 slots and one graphics card, always use the top one for the graphics cards to squeeze the most performance out of it.

-It is always recommended that you read the manual/specsheet of the motherboard to understand how many lanes a PCIe x16 slot offers, what version it conforms to and whether it is a true x16 slot or just has 8 or 4 PCIe lanes instead.
+It is always recommended that you read the manual/spec sheet of the motherboard to understand how many lanes a PCIe x16 slot offers, what version it conforms to, and whether it is an actual x16 slot or has 8 or 4 PCIe lanes instead.